heig-vd-dai-course/heig-vd-dai-course/24-practical-work-3/COURSE_MATERIAL.md

 application that allows you to manage your notes, etc. If you do not have any idea, come to see us and we can give you.

-Multiple groups can choose the same application protocol and you can share your methodology but please do not copy/paste code from other groups.
+Multiple groups can choose the same idea and you can share your methodology and take inspiration from/help each other.
+However, you are not allowed to plagiarize the code of another group.
+You will be penalized if you do so with 1 as the final grade.

 ## Objectives